FredHutch/tfcb_2022/lectures/lecture04/07-more-interactive-shell/README.md

 which recursively removes `DIRECTORYNAMES` and all of their contents.

+BE CAREFUL!!
 Unlike "putting something in the trash" on a desktop OS, once linux removes a file, it's gone!

-However, there's a safety net on the Fred Hutch linux system, which are the "snapshots."
-Every hour the Fred Hutch servers back up your whole home directory into a snapshot folder hosted in `~/.snapshot`.
-Assuming you are on `rhino`, try

-    ls ~/.snapshot

-to see all of these files.

-Now it's your turn to pretend you made a mistake.
-I will assume that you are in `tfcb_2021/lectures/lecture03`.
-Try removing some non-essential file, say doing

-    rm vader.txt

-and then restoring it from the snapshot directory.

 ### Making directories